 MSc Planning , University of Toronto

 My research and teaching interests focus on the various dimensions of urban inequality and governance, and their connections to planning practice.
-On the one hand, I am interested in how regimes of socio-spatial inequality consolidate in contemporary cities and the roles that planning tools, tactics, politics, and discourses may play in their formation.
-On the other, I aim to consider the limits and possibilities of grass-roots activism, collective action, equity planning approaches, and state-led policy experimentation to overcome such urban divides.
+On the one hand, I am interested in how regimes of socio-spatial inequality consolidate in contemporary cities—particularly through exclusionary housing systems and public infrastructures—and the roles that planning tools, tactics, politics, and discourses may play in their formation.
+On the other, I aim to consider the limits and possibilities of grass-roots activism, collective action, state-led policy experimentation, legal mediation, and equity planning approaches that may incite urban change.
 The geographic scope of my work involves both, Latin America and Canada.

-My current housing research project looks at the experience of students in Toronto’s private rental housing markets.
-I am investigating the effects of neoliberalism in the student housing sector, the proliferation of unlicensed rooming houses around university campuses, and the territorial stigmatization of low-income post-secondary students, a group that is typically excluded from urban policy discussions and housing affordability debates.
+Within the StudentDwellTO project, I am currently preparing several publications that focus on the experience of students in Toronto’s private rental housing markets.
+I look at the effects of neoliberalism in the student housing sector, the proliferation of unlicensed rooming houses around university campuses, and the territorial stigmatization of low-income post-secondary students, a group that is typically excluded from urban policy discussions and housing affordability debates.

 Medellín’s Integrated Urban Projects: A Planning Tool to Reduce Socio-Spatial Inequality.
-Lincoln Institute of Land Policy, Equitable Cities Project (2018).
+Funded by the Lincoln Institute of Land Policy, Equitable Cities Project (2018).

 - • Social Sciences and Humanities Research Council of Canada (SSHRC), Doctoral Award